JuliCardenasG/mosaic/README.md

 ## Introduction

-The goal of this project is to generate a mosaic of 100x100 tiles which allows participants to change the color of a single tile.
+The goal of this project is to generate a mosaic of 10x10 tiles which allows participants to change the color of a single tile.
-When multiple participants are concurrently playing the game, the moasic should update when one of the players changes the color of a tile.
+When multiple participants are concurrently playing the game, the mosaic should update when one of the players changes the color of a tile.

 ## Technologies